Agos95/sportchemy/docs/content/docs/archetypes/_index.md

 ---
 # Title, summary, and page position.
-title: Match
+title: New Page Archetypes
-summary: A match is a new archetype which represents a single game.
+summary: New page archetypes which describe important events such as matches, and calendars.
 weight: 1
 #icon: basketball
 #icon_pack: fas